-All about the Munchkin Cats!
+All About the Munchkin Cats!

-The Munchkin cat is a medium-sized kitty who resembles many other felines except for one very prominant trait: their short, stubby legs that conjure up visions of Welsh Corgis and Dachshunds.
+The Munchkin cat is a medium-sized kitty who resembles many other felines except for one very prominent trait: their short, stubby legs that conjure up visions of Welsh Corgis and Dachshunds.
 As with any odd trait, the Munchkin’s short legs are the result of a genetic mutation.
 The Dachshund-like silhouette, triangle-shaped ears and large eyes have captured the hearts of cat lovers across the nation.

 So what is it like to own one in Singapore?